I woke up to be hit hard by some big animal, I presumed a deer had blundered into the hammock, and it was pushing me towards the foot end.

 After many years of doing this, I have got my backpacking and hammock camping meal preparation down to a very simple process.
 Each meal is in its own quart Ziplock bag, and I just add boiling water and wait.
 No dishes to clean, nice and simple.
 Breakfast nowadays is a cup of hot chocolate, oats, and a cup of coffee (decaf — I’m still off the hard stuff).
 Most recently I’ve been heating my water on either my wood-burning stove or my Trangia alcohol stove.

 In a desperate attempt to offset the extra weight of the camp chair, I switched out the Trangia for my — almost weightless — Fancee Feest cat can stove, for my emergency backup to my wood stove.
 I only used the alcohol stove once and that was later in the day to heat water for a hot drink and noodles before I set off back to the trailhead.

-I must admit to eyeing up the bacon and eggs every now and then when I’m packing my meals, but thus far I’ve not succumbed.
+I must admit to eyeing up the bacon and eggs every now and then when I’m packing my meals.
+Thus far I’ve not succumbed to the temptation.
 However, due to this COVID thing (and I suspect some profiteering), the price of my premade dehydrated meals has gone through the roof.
-I may have to end up taking yet another weight hit and packing more traditional food, or get our dehydrators going and start making my own meals.
+I may have to end up taking yet another weight hit and packing more traditional food or get our dehydrators going and start making my own meals.
 We’ll see.

 Copyright © 2020 Gary Allman, all rights reserved.